 Nature-based Solutions FAQ

 Nature is a key part of the climate solution.
-While efforts to foster the vast range of solutions nature can offer to mitigate global warming and adapt to climate change impacts, it is important to stress that nature-based solutions are not a substitute for decarbonisation efforts such as the much-needed energy transition and that those practices need to be considerate of local context and implement with the highest level of integrity and transparency.
-In this context, we’ve gathered the most pressing questions to understand what NbS are, what they can do for people and the planet and how they should be delivered.
+While efforts to foster the vast range of solutions nature can offer to mitigate global warming and adapt to climate change impacts, it is important to stress that nature-based solutions are not a substitute for decarbonisation efforts in the critical energy transition and that those practices need to be considerate of local context and implement with the highest level of integrity and transparency.
+In this context, we’ve gathered the most pressing questions to understand what NbS are, what they can do for people and the climate and how they should be delivered.

 This page is updated constantly.
 If you have questions that need answering, send them to NCS@tnc.org.